Learning Objectives and Credit

 Elements of Competence

-This CME activity has been designed to change competence and performance and focuses on the American Board of Medical Specialties areas of patient care and procedural skills, practice based learning and improvement, and medical knowledge.
+This CME activity has been designed to change competence and focuses on the American Board of Medical Specialties areas of patient care and procedural skills, practice based learning and improvement, and medical knowledge.

 Credit Designation Statement